Actively Recruiting

 - History of coronary revascularisation

-- Non-invasive or invasive testing for coronary artery disease within the past 12 months except exercise ECG
+- Non-invasive or invasive diagnostic testing for CAD within past 12 months (except exercise ECG)

 - Unsuitable for revascularisation due to comorbidities or anatomy

-- Poor CT scan quality preventing FFRct analysis
+- Poor CT image quality preventing FFRct analysis

 AI-Screening